Enjoying the Podcast? Support the Show!

 So I went back and just listened to the last thing I recorded, and we're still talking about fragrance oils even though I did go off on a a essential oil tangent there for a minute.
 The big takeaway that I would like to impart upon you for this episode is that fragrance oils, unlike natural, fragrances like essential oils and and c o twos and absolutes.
 Synthetic fragrances are developed artificially in laboratories as opposed to being created from a natural source like botanicals.
 So let's talk about some good things with fragrance oils.
 Because fragrance oils are composed of artificial components, it allows for a lot of control over the aromas characteristics.
 So, for example, if, you want to create a candle or a batch of soap that has a very specific aroma, especially if it's one that doesn't even exist in nature, you want to be able to reproduce it.
 So one of the advantages of using fragrance oils is their consistency and their reproducibility.
 Try to say that 10 times real fast.

 Their ability to be reproduced exactly the same as the last batch.
 Another upside of using fragrance oils is that they can create an extensive range of scents.
-There are companies like Yankee Candle - a very big American candle company and the first one that came to mind.
+There are companies Yankee Candle is is a very big American candle company.
+It's the first one that came to mind.
 I know there are others that have, I bet they have 100 of scents.
 They retire scents.
 They bring new scents in every year.
 Certain ones become favorites, and they can just continue to create more and more scents.

 Specifically, I want to talk about three things about synthetic fragrances that I want you to be aware.
 The first is that phthalates are often used as a fixative for the fragrance.
 Diethyl phthalate, DEP, is very commonly used as as a fixative, which means it helps the smell last.
 We have actual natural fixatives that we use in aromatherapy, but DEP is used in you know, it's a synthetic, probably very cheap.
 And there has been some concern around DEP and its effects on the reproductive system.
 So, you know, as always, know what the heck you're buying and what you're using.
 The other thing is that manufacturers can create really inexpensive fragrance with petrochemicals, which are made from petroleum.
 There's so many reasons why this is not a good idea, why it's not something you wanna have in your life.